DIVYAN5H/Maps-Magik/README.md

 - When clicked on result it takes us to that marker on map.

 ## Pending
-- Remove result list if input clearred by hitting x
-- Show all details when hover over a marker.
 - Improve UI.
 - Remove Typo Tolerance in results of algolia